 In a study of 164 participants in Singapore, 19 patients (12%) did not develop neutralizing antibodies against SARS-CoV-2; 44 patients (27%) produced antibodies early (approximately 20 d after symptoms onset), but disappeared in less than 180 d; 46 patients (28%) had neutralizing antibodies for more than 180 d after symptoms onset; 52 patients (32%) had minimal decay of neutralizing antibodies; and three patients (2%) who had increased neutralizing antibodies 90 d after symptoms onset[31].

-Similarly, 140 patients COVID-19 RT-qPCR-positives were recruited for a study in France, in which 44 were admitted to the intensive care unit (ICU), 42 were hospitalized without the need for ICU, and 54 received outpatient treatment only (including eight asymptomatic cases).
+Similarly, 140 patients with COVID-19 positive for RT-qPCR were recruited for a study in France, of whom 44 were admitted to the intensive care unit (ICU), 42 were hospitalized without the need for ICU, and 54 received outpatient treatment only (including eight asymptomatic cases).
 It was observed that most patients in the different groups produced neutralizing antibodies, but the neutralizing activity was variable, i.e. higher in the group of patients admitted to the ICU, so that only one patient in this group did not develop a neutralizing antibody response at the time of collection.
 In contrast, 21.9% of hospitalized patients and 25% of outpatients treated did not develop neutralizing antibodies at the time of the study[32].

 This study supports the hypothesis that seroconversion is observed more frequently in individuals with severe symptoms and that they have higher antibody titers than mild and asymptomatic cases.
 This means that plasma titers are approximately eight times higher for severe cases[33].

 Therefore, this study focused on understanding humoral immunity in mild cases of COVID-19 and regarding the time period of IgG detection in the serum of patients, similar results were obtained to previous studies.
-This finding contributes and adds data to the current knowledge about the humoral response against mild COVID-19 as it is a study conducted in a western country with a larger sample size.
+This finding contributes and adds data to the current knowledge about the humoral response against mild COVID-19 as it is a study conducted in a Western country with a larger sample size.

-However, the temporal profile of the antibody response raised a concern-also cited by other authors[34-36]-humoral immunity against SARS-CoV-2 does not appear to be durable, especially in individuals with mild or asymptomatic symptoms, which make up the majority of COVID-19 cases.
+However, the temporal profile of the antibody response raised a concern by other authors[34-36.
+Humoral immunity against SARS-CoV-2 does not appear to be durable, especially in individuals with mild symptoms or those who are asymptomatic, which make up the majority of COVID-19 cases.
 This fact is corroborated by the several doses of the SARS-CoV-2 vaccine, which is currently in its fourth dose in Brazil.
 On the other hand, it was also found that individuals with low titers or even undetectable levels of neutralizing antibodies can still be protected from subsequent infections, considering that memory B cells are still present in recovered patients[37,38].

 The effect of age on immunity against SARS-CoV-2 has been widely discussed.
 A cohort study developed by the University of Virginia analyzed the antibody responses in individuals who received two doses of the vaccine BNT162b2 (Pfizer®) or mRNA-1273 (Moderna®) and had a blood sample collected seven to 31 d after the second dose.
 The results showed that participants aged 50 years and older who received BNT162b2 had lower pre-boost IgG levels than participants younger than 50 years who received the same vaccine.
 Individuals aged 50 years and older who received BNT162b2 had post-boost IgG levels that were also lower than levels found in younger participants[39].